 The present study aims to describe the Universal Health Coverage (UHC) within the Indian Healthcare System during the COVID-19 pandemic.
 The COVID-19 has exposed the vulnerability of the health systems across the world and India is no exception.
 The World Health Organization (WHO) has kept the definition of UHC very flexible and has left on the country which is implementing it as to how much population and which services should be included in the scheme.
-India already has launched its unique flagship program where it tries to protect its population against financial hardships related to healthcare.
-WHO has already put forth some barriers to achieve UHC and COVID-19 is putting more pressure on those barriers and thereby increasing the gap further to achieve UHC.
+India already has launched its her unique flagship program where it tries by trying to protect its her population against financial hardships related to healthcare.
+The World Health Organization has already put forth some barriers to against the achievement of UHC and COVID-19 is putting more pressure on those barriers and thereby increasing the gap further to achieve UHC.
 On the other hand, it also poses some opportunities which had not been explored in the past.
 Health Systems Strengthening is path towards the achievement of UHC and due to COVID-19, India has touched upon all the six building blocks which are needed to strengthen our system towards the achievement of UHC.
-At the end, this paper also suggests that the government should include outpatient expenses into their scheme, and they should also concentrate towards building an adequate infrastructure in order to face future pandemics like COVID-19.
+At the endTaken together, this paper also suggests that the government should include outpatient expenses into their scheme, and they should also concentrate towards on building an adequate infrastructure in order to face future pandemics like COVID-19.
 It should also follow a systems thinking approach in order to approach the problem holistically.